If you’re a fan of red velvet cake, these red velvet white chip cookies will be your new holiday favorite. Perfect for Valentine’s Day too!

 I made these for the girls in our orthodontist office.
 I don’t think many people bring them treats because they were absolutely thrilled.
 They raved about the cookies and also thought they would be a nice treat for the holidays.

 The flavor is truly red velvet.
 If you are a red velvet fan, this will be your new favorite cookie.
 These cookies freeze well if you need to make them in advance of a party.
+You could even freeze the dough rather than the baked cookie, which is what I prefer to do.
+Portion out the cookies and freeze on a cookie sheet then put in a freezer zip bag.
+Just bring the dough to room temperature before baking.
+You may need to add a minute or two to the bake time.
 You might even try adding pecans, well, because they are southern too!

 - 1/2 cup butter, softened

 - 1/3 cup baking cocoa

 - 1 teaspoon baking soda

 - 1/4 teaspoon salt

 - 3/4 cup white baking chips

 - Preheat oven to 375°.
 In a large bowl, cream butter and sugars until light and fluffy.
 Beat in egg, milk, food coloring and vanilla.
 In another bowl, whisk flour, cocoa, baking soda and salt; gradually beat into creamed mixture.
 Stir in baking chips.